blakeblackshear/frigate/docs/docs/integrations/api.md

 ### `GET /api/events/<id>/snapshot-clean.png`

 Returns the clean snapshot image for the event id.
-Only works after an event has completed and if `snapshots` and `clean_copy` are enabled in the config.
+Only works if `snapshots` and `clean_copy` are enabled in the config.

 | param      | Type | Description        |
 | ---------- | ---- | ------------------ |